serverless-dns/serverless-dns/README.md

 #### Cloud

-Cloudflare Workers and Deno Deploy are ephemeral, as in, the "process" that serves client requests is not long-lived, and in fact, two back-to-back requests may be served by two different [_isolates_](https://developers.cloudflare.com/workers/learning/how-workers-works) ("processes").
+Cloudflare Workers, and Deno Deploy are ephemeral, as in, the "process" that serves client requests is not long-lived, and in fact, two back-to-back requests may be served by two different [_isolates_](https://developers.cloudflare.com/workers/learning/how-workers-works) ("processes").
+Fastly Compute@Edge is the also ephemeral but does not use isolates, instead Fastly creates and destroys a [wasmtime](https://wasmtime.dev/) sandbox for each request.
 Resolver on Fly.io, running Node, is backed by [persistent VMs](https://fly.io/blog/docker-without-docker/) and is hence longer-lived, like traditional "serverfull" environments.

 For Deno Deploy, the code-base is bundled up in a single javascript file with `deno bundle` and then handed off